 It is a stand-alone application which works quite happily with no network connection.
 However, because it uses Virtual Observatory (VO) standards, it can cooperate smoothly with other tools, services and datasets in the VO world and beyond.

-The program is written in pure Java and available under the GNU General Public Licence.
-It has been developed mostly in the UK within various UK and Euro-VO projects (Starlink, AstroGrid, VOTech, AIDA, GAVO) and under PPARC and STFC grants.
-Its underlying table processing facilities are provided by the related library STIL.
+The program is written in pure Java and available under the GNU General Public Licence, though some of the library code is LGPL.
+It has been developed mostly in the UK within various UK and Euro-VO projects (Starlink, AstroGrid, VOTech, AIDA, GAVO, GENIUS, DPAC) and under PPARC and STFC grants.
+Its underlying table processing facilities are provided by the related packages STIL and STILTS.

 The following is a list of the program's main capabilities.
 The hyperlinks are to the relevant parts of the user document.

 Supported table input formats include: